 Motion Pictures: Moving Ahead

-Watching Steven Ciceron: Actor Of Substance
+Working with Steven Ciceron: Actor of Substance

-"As an actor of distinction, Steven Cicreon is the dedicated professional journeyman, the kind of hard-working studio character actor of yesteryear, whose name rarely appeared above the title but who made everyone around them and the movie they appeared in better by their presence.
-Whether on television, stage or the “Big Screen”, Steven is in for the long-haul career, building one impressive role at a time -- standing out by “being one” with the story-telling, the personification of “entertainment value”, a relatable craftsman and technician.
-Mr. Ciceron is a rarefied example of respectable discipline and insight: dedicated, prepared, patient, enthusiastic, open, fully invested, reliable, co-operative.
+Brother Andy, Writer and Director of Intriguism Moving Pictures once claimed that “Steven Ciceron is an actor of distinction.
+He is a dedicated professional journeyman, who has made everyone around him and the movie he appeared in better by his presence.
+Mr. Ciceron is a rarefied example of respectable discipline and insight.
+He is dedicated, prepared, patient, enthusiastic, open, fully invested, reliable, and co-operative.
 With grace and humor in front of the cameras as well as behind-the-scenes, while rising above easily-forgotten low-brow material on the resume that even the greatest of the Greats must endure, his is a name that should and will be remembered -- by thankful co-workers, smart casting agents and appreciative audiences alike, today and in the future.
-Steven Ciceron is an actor to watch." -- Brother Andy, Writer/ Executive Producer/ Director of Interiguism Moving Pictures
+Steven Ciceron is an actor to watch."

 Please see Steven Ciceron's IMDB page for a full list of credits at the link below.